NEWS

 Teacher.
 Scholar.
 Artist.

 Kate is the founder of Heartland Intimacy Design & Training, an intimacy training company which offers academic, accessible, and affordable intimacy training entirely online.
 She has taught several workshops on staging intimacy, as well as designing intimacy for several productions.
 Her specific area of expertise is staging sexual trauma and assault and how to assist actors in leaving these moments behind in the theatre.
-Recently, Kate designed the intimacy for the world premiere production of Gertrude and Claudius by Mark St. Germain at the Orlando Shakespeare Theater.

 Kate is an Actor Combatant with the Society of American Fight Directors (SAFD) with certifications in unarmed combat, rapier & dagger, quarterstaff, single sword, broadsword, broadsword and shield, knife, and theatrical firearms safety.
 She is also a member of the Association of Movement Theatre Educators (ATME), Association for Theatre in Higher Education (ATHE).